Nancy Durrant

-Nancy Durrant is a British journalist.
-Since February 2020 she has been the Arts Editor of the Evening Standard in London; previously she worked as art critic and arts commissioning editor for The Times.
-She has presented on the BBC Culture Show, contributed to Channel 4 News, Sky News, The Today Programme, Times Radio and LBC, and writes, programmes and presents Cultural Capital, a ten-minute weekly culture programme on the Evening Standard's YouTube channel.
-She has been a judge for the Catlin Art Prize and Sky Arts Ignition Futures Fund.
+Nancy Durrant is a British culture journalist and broadcaster.
+From February 2020 to March 2024 she was the Culture Editor of the Evening Standard in London; previously she worked for many years as an art critic and Arts Commissioning Editor for The Times.
+She has presented on the BBC Culture Show, contributed to Channel 4 News, Sky News, The Today Programme, Front Row, Times Radio and LBC.
+During her time at the Standard she wrote, programmed and presented Cultural Capital, a ten-minute weekly culture programme on the Evening Standard's YouTube channel including the popular 60 Second Film Review.
+She has been a judge for the South Bank Show Awards, the Catlin Art Prize and Sky Arts Ignition Futures Fund.
 She is referenced in the Rose Wylie painting PV Windows & Floorboards 2011, featured in the film by Adolfo Doring.